kata198/pid-tools/README.md

 	========================================

-See getpmem \`--help' for output options, including various units alternate to kB.
+See getpmem \`--help' for output options, including various units alternate to kB and a "totaling" mode.

 isaparentof